haritarugu/project1/README.md

-# project-build-examples
+# project-build-examples 6.1
-example use cases for the latest unofficial [`com.axonivy.ivy.ci:project-build-plugin:6.1.0-SNAPSHOT`](https://github.com/axonivy/project-build-plugin)
+sample projects to demonstrate project CI/CD features of the [`project-build-plugin`](http://axonivy.github.io/project-build-plugin/release/6.1/plugin-info.html).

 ## compile-test
 Simple multi module build with an ivy project and extra projects to test it.